rallexandr/CV/README.md

 ## CV
-    Link to my CV PDF file is in
+    Link to my PDF file is in CV.txt